domenic/blog.domenic.me/src/posts/2023-02-19-chatgpt-simulacrum.md

 ---
 layout: layouts/post
-title: "ChatGPT Is Not a Blurry JPEG of the Web.
-It's a Simulacrum."
+title: "ChatGPT Is Not a Blurry JPEG of the Web"
 date: 2023-02-19T11:00:00Z
-tags: [AI]
+tags: [other]
+blurb: Are LLMs just compressed representations of their training data, or something more?
+The "simulators" hypothesis proposes that they're much more like a human imagination, instantiating simulacra of various entities.
 ---

 The gifted sci-fi writer Ted Chiang recently wrote a <cite>New Yorker</cite> article, ["ChatGPT Is a Blurry JPEG of the Web"](https://www.newyorker.com/tech/annals-of-technology/chatgpt-is-a-blurry-jpeg-of-the-web), with the thesis that large language models like ChatGPT can be analogized to lossy compression algorithms for their input data.